C9b3rD3vi1/OWASP_Juice_Shop/README.md

 ## Open for Business

-Within this room, we will look at OWASP's TOP 10 vulnerabilities in web applications.
+Within this room, we will look at **OWASP's TOP 10 vulnerabilities** in web applications.
 You will find these in all types of web applications.
 But for today we will be looking at OWASP's own creation, Juice Shop!

-The FREE Burpsuite rooms 'Burpsuite Basics'  and 'Burpsuite Repeater'  are recommended before completing this room!
+The FREE Burpsuite rooms **Burpsuite Basics**  and **Burpsuite Repeater**  are recommended before completing this room!
 ~

 Juice Shop is a large application so we will not be covering every topic from the top 10.